saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/basic_python_assignments.md

 2. include all of your programs in that folder.
 Each program for each question.
 3. then drag and drop the entire folder to your cloned repo
 4. then raise a pull request.

+### Assignments (SET-2)

+1) Write a program to print the add, subtract, divide, multiply,  of the digits using functions.
+Add, subtract, divide, multiply functions should be created.
+For example, if the input is 235, the result should be 10.
+Next, Load the input number 235 from a text file `input.txt`.
+Next, Save the program output into a text file `output.txt`.
+2) Given a Full name stored in a input file `input_name.txt` which contains first name, middle name and last name.
+All the first, middle and last name are seperated by spaces.
+Print the output in the following order: Last Name, First Name, middle name.
+Next, Save the last name in `last_name.txt` file.
+Save the first name in `first_name.txt.
+Save the middle name in `middle_name.txt` file.
+3) Write a program that accepts a positive integer `n`.
+Next, write a function to find factorial of the number. and next, write another function to compute the value of `n+nn+nnn`.
+If n is 5, first output should be 5! = 120 and the next output should be 5+55+555 = 615.
+4) Write a program to load, open and save an image. (hint : use opencv-python or PIL modules.
+Research about them on google and youtube)
+5) Given a list of numbers write a program to calculate the sum of odd and even numbers and print the same.
+Accept from the user the count of numbers and the actual numbers.
+6) Find out what is a timestamp?
+Print date and time in a timestamp.
+Print the seconds, hours, minutes as sepearate integer numbers from that timestamp. (hint : use `datetime` module.
+Search on google when stuck).
+7) Given a string print all the lowercase characters, upper case characters and numeric  characters and their counts.
+8) Write a program to check if the input string is a palindrome?
+Next, Make the program to work on integers as well.
+Write a palindrome function.
+Call that function of 5 different inputs to test whether the function is written properly or not.
+9) Store student name, id, age, class, course in a dictionary.
+Write a script to lookup a student name, age, class, course given the student ids.
+10) Write a script to print all the rows of a csv file. (hint : use `pandas` library).
+11) What is a json file?
+Write a script to load and print a json file. (hint : use `json` library)
+12) Write a script to get the maximum and minimum value in a csv column containing 10 numbers. (hint : use `pandas` or `csv` libraries).
+13) Write a function that accepts a sentence from a paragraph stored in a text file `input.txt` and calculates the number of letters and digits within that sentence string.
+14) Write a function add which takes variable parameters and it returns the sum of all arguments which are integers.
+15) Write a function mathOp() such that it can accept two variables and calculate the  addition, multiplication and subtraction of it.
+The result must be returned a single return call.
+16) Create a function showStudent() which has student id, student name and marks as input.
+It should display all the data.
+If marks is missing it should display 75.
+17) Write a script to read first n lines of a file.
+Accept filename and n as input from the user.
+Similar to Unix head command.
+18) Write a script to read last n lines of a file.
+Accept filename and n as input from the user.
+Similar to Unix tail command.
+19) Write a program to count the number of words in an input file.
+Accept filename as input from the user.
+20) Write a script that accepts a comma separated list of words and prints a hypen separated list of words in sorted ordered :
+> Input: b,c,a,d,a,e,b,f
+> Output: a_a_b_b_c_d_e_f

 > Top 10 contributors will be rewarded.